 - Start with one mile and go from there.
-Beginning with something familiar and easy will make it harder to say no.
+Beginning with something familiar and easy will make it harder to avoid out of sheer laziness.

 Thehas a wide band made from moisture-wicking material that evenly distributes the light 50-gram load, preventing any forehead dents.
 The 200 lumens is plenty of light for you to see the road and for drivers to see you.
 On low, the light lasts 40 hours.
 The high mode won’t last all night, but at three hours, it will get you through a tough trail section or the creepy back alley.
 When it’s time to recharge, just plug in the Micro USB cable.

 For the ultimate in convenience, we turn to a kids’ tool.
 Theis a mouthful to say but it’s easy to use.
 Inspired by slap bracelets, just slap the SlapLit on your wrist, arm, or ankle.
 The USB-rechargeable battery inside gives you five hours of constant or flashing light.
 The reflective patterning lights up in headlights for extra flash.

 For a little bit more light, theis like a (stylish and safe) Christmas tree.
 It’s waterproof, sweatproof, and lasts for eight hours with constant light or 16 hours flashing.
 The Lightbender can change to red, green, or blue at the tap of a button and recharges quickly with a Micro USB port.
 Place on an arm or a leg so others can see the movement to know you’re a runner.

 If it’s not online, then it didn’t happen.
 Jokes aside, tracking runs can help with accountability and let friends know where you are.

 Thesyncs while you run with the Connect app to share your location with selected contacts and to send alerts in case it detects an accident.
 The watch can store 500 songs from Deezer, Amazon Music, or Spotify (but be careful with headphones at night).
 The GPS tracks your running, pace, and other stats along with a heart rate monitor.

 The beat of the music can be a great motivator.
 It can also cover the sound of a 2,000-pound hammer on wheels that’s driving right at you.
 Running at night demands more attention, so either skip the headphones or get a pair that lets you hear better.

 your wireless headphones, like the upcoming .headphones (pictured above) vibrate the music through the bones in your head so your ears are left open.
 If you want more traditional headphones, wear one earbud of

 Weather can change drastically in the winter from a sunny day to freezing at dusk.
 Make sure you have what you need to get through whatever wind or rain is forecast.
 Don’t pull a calf muscle 5 miles from home without a jacket.

 Speaking of jackets, Brooks makes a great one for running at night.
 Thehas bright patterning over the shoulders and super-reflective piping on the arms and body.
 No matter in what direction a driver sees the jacket, something will light up.
 The Nightlife is water- and wind-resistant so no matter what weather you hit on your run, you’ll be comfortable.
 The whole thing packs into a small chest pocket if you need to throw it into a small pack or suitcase.

-Our gear recommendation: Thelooks like any other running hat during the day but lights up like a floodlight at night.
+Hats can be the ultimate protector during bad weather, keeping the rain or sun out of your eyes.
+They can also be the ultimate visibility tool.
+Thelooks like any other running hat during the day but lights up like a floodlight at night.
 The soft, absorbent band is comfortable even when you’re sweating.
 The AdvancedSkin Shield fabric breaks the wind when you’re facing less than ideal conditions.

 With your blood pumping from an evening run, it can be hard to slow down and get to sleep.
-Time to hit the yoga and meditation to calm that monkey brain and gets some Zs.
+Time to hit the yoga and meditation to calm that monkey brain and gets some z’s.